smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

               description: 'Property.
 Unique identifier of the entity'
             type: array
           stationLocation:
-            description: 'Geoproperty.
+            description: 'GeoProperty.
 Station Location of the stationImpacted.'
             items:
-              description: 'Geoproperty.
+              description: 'GeoProperty.
 Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
               oneOf: *citywork_-_properties_-_busimpacted_-_items_-_properties_-_segmentid_-_items_-_oneof
             type: array
           stationName: